matlab-deep-learning/llms-with-matlab/examples/ProcessGeneratedTextInRealTimeByUsingOllamaInStreamingMode.md

 # Process Generated Text in Real Time by Using Ollama™ in Streaming Mode

-To run the code shown on this page, open the MLX file in MATLAB: [mlx-scripts/ProcessGeneratedTextInRealTimeByUsingOllamaInStreamingMode.mlx](mlx-scripts/ProcessGeneratedTextInRealTimeByUsingOllamaInStreamingMode.mlx)
+To run the code shown on this page, open the MLX file in MATLAB®: [mlx-scripts/ProcessGeneratedTextInRealTimeByUsingOllamaInStreamingMode.mlx](mlx-scripts/ProcessGeneratedTextInRealTimeByUsingOllamaInStreamingMode.mlx)

 This example shows how to process generated text in real time by using Ollama in streaming mode.